 I Garden my articles.

 I have different opinions than many other developers.

 My articles are suggestions and not rigid rules.

-I try to have smart discussions.
+I try to have intelligent and polite discussions.

 I have zero tolerance for hate speech and unprofessional comments.